 Historically, South Africa’s emissions have steadily increased throughout the time frame where data is available.
 South Africa’s economy relies heavily on mining and heavy industry.
 Energy consumption in the industrial and buildings sectors relies largely on electricity as an energy source, which is produced with high carbon intensity using domestic coal.
 A large share of industrial-process emissions is due to coal use and a high share of transport fuels are domestically produced by coal-to-liquid processes.
 Overall it is estimated that 75% of South Africa’s emissions result from coal use.

 The effectiveness of South African climate policy is strongly influenced by barriers to implementation.
 For example, in 2009, South Africa implemented a promising feed-in-tariff, with rates for wind energy that were higher than those offered in Germany and those proposed in Ontario, Canada.
 However, the tariff has had no impact on renewable deployment so far.
-This may be due to political circumstances and infrastructure characteristics, such as lack of sophisticated power distribution lines.

 The Integrated Resource Electricity Plan 2010 – 2030 sets a new installed renewable capacity target of 17.8 GW for 2030.
 But due of lack of supporting policies this target is not quantified further here.